G-Research/siembol/docs/services/siembol_parsing_services.md

 - `nested_separator` - The separator added during unfolding nested json objects
 ### Parser Transformations
 #### Overview
 All key value pairs generated by parser and extractor can be modified by a chain of transformations.
-This stage allows the parser to clean data by renaming fields, removing some fields or even filtering the whole message.
+This stage allows the parser to clean data by renaming fields, removing  fields or even to filter the whole message.
 ####
 #### field name string replace
 Replace the first occurrence of `string_replace_target` in field names by `string_replace_replacement`